Importing Data (Edit existing items & Add new items)

 Error message: “There were issues with your file.”

-Error summary box: will show the all the errors encountered while validation.
+Error summary box: will show all the errors encountered while validation.
 For example:

 Number of rows that failed validation